US CHAPTER of the

 Our US Board

-Board members live across the US and meet by video conference.
+Board members live across the US and meet monthly by Zoom.

 Dr. Janice Marie Johnson